menubar-apps/menubar-apps.github.io/_widgets/pull-bar.md

 [Download](https://github.com/menubar-apps/PullBar/releases/latest/download/pullBar.1.1.dmg) and install the latest release.

-Then [generate](https://github.com/settings/tokens/new?scopes=repo) a github access token (you'll need to have a repo score selected) and paste it in the application preferences with your github username:
+Then [generate](https://github.com/settings/tokens/new?scopes=repo) a github access token (you'll need to have a repo scope selected) and paste it in the application preferences with your github username:

 <p align="center">
   <img width="612" alt="Screen Shot 2022-02-05 at 2 04 51 PM" src="https://user-images.githubusercontent.com/9363150/152655330-109e1e64-433c-49e3-a64a-477676b57dcc.png">